How do you handle your seller lead funnels?

 - Godfather CRMSale!

 As you can see from the blueprint image, you can control the direction of the seller, and where they ultimately end up before they reach the “end” of their journey with you.

-I love creating funnels that guide each and every person into the right place, so that if we are able to help them, we don’t miss the opportunity.
+Create funnels that guide each and every person into the right place, so that if you’re able to help them, you don’t miss the opportunity.
 If you don’t have a funnel for your seller leads, then now is the time to start building one.
-Use my diagram as your base, and start building from there.
-In the next Automation Strategy Session [For Members Only], I’ll be breaking down this seller lead blueprint in great detail and reviewing what each and every transition triggers in the workflow process.
-You can become a Member today and listen in on this exciting call, as well as checking out all of our automation strategy calls that are in our archive section
+Use this diagram as your base, and start building from there.
+Good Luck!

 Automating your Business will result in More Closed Deals, and More Free Time.
 How can you argue with that?